icopy-site/awesome/docs/awesome/awesome-geek-podcasts.md

 * [The Back to Front Show](https://backtofrontshow.com/) - The Back to Front show was started in 2013 by web industry veterans Keir Whitaker and Kieran Masterton.
 Over the first 40 episodes they have discussed everything from web design and development to startups and dog related tech.
 * [The Big Web Show](http://5by5.tv/bigwebshow) - It's everything web that matters.
 * [The Bike Shed](http://bikeshed.fm/) - On The Bike Shed, hosts Derek Prior, Sean Griffin, Laila Winner, and guests discuss their development experience and challenges with Ruby, Rails, JavaScript, and whatever else is drawing their attention, admiration, or ire this week.
+* [The Bug Bounty Podcast](https://anchor.fm/bugbountypodcast) - A Podcast about bugs, bounties and its researchers.
+Hosted by Fisher.
 * [The Changelog](https://changelog.com/podcast) - Conversations with the hackers, leaders, and innovators of software development.
 * [The Cognicast](http://blog.cognitect.com/cognicast) - The Cognicast previously ThinkRelevance: The Podcast is the podcast from the Cognitect family.
+* [The CyberWire Daily](https://thecyberwire.com/podcasts/daily-podcast) - The daily cybersecurity news and analysis industry leaders depend on.
+Published each weekday, the program also included interviews with a wide spectrum of experts from industry, academia, and research organizations all over the world.
+* [The Cybrary Podcast](https://www.cybrary.it/info/cybrary-podcast/) -  It discusses about industry leaders and professionals from all aspects on the cybersecurity and IT fields give insight into how they got where they are today and what new and emerging technology we should be taking notice of.
-* [The Distributed Data Show](https://academy.datastax.com/distributed-data-show) - Weekly source for the latest news and technical expertise to help building large-scale distributed systems.
+* [The Distributed Data Show](https://www.datastax.com/resources/distributed-data-show) - Weekly source for the latest news and technical expertise to help building large-scale distributed systems.
 Brought by the DataStax Technical Evangelist team, go in-depth with DataStax engineers and special guests from the broader data community.
 New episodes each Tuesday.
 * [The Five-Minute Geek Show](http://www.fiveminutegeekshow.com) - Matt Stauffer, unabashedly geeky, 5 minutes, twice a week.
 Frontend dev, backend dev, audio, design, podcasts--all fair game.
 * [The Food Fight Show](http://foodfightshow.org/) - The Podcast where DevOps chefs do battle
 * [The Hanselminutes podcast](https://hanselminutes.com/) - Fresh Air for Developers.